jacobkap/crimebythenumbers/docs/intro-to-r.md

 Many research projects incorporate data that someone else (such as the FBI or a local police agency) has put together.
 In these cases we need to load the data into R to be able to use it.
 In a little bit we'll load a data set into R and start working on it but let's take a step back now and think about how to even load data.
 First we'll need to get the data onto our computer somehow, probably by downloading it from an agency's website.
 Let's be specific - we don't download it to our computer, we download it to a specific folder on our computer (usually defaulted to the Downloads folder on a Windows machine).
 So let's say you wanted to load a file called "data" into R. If you have a file called "data" in both your Desktop and your Downloads folder, R wouldn't know which one you wanted.
 And unless your data was in the folder R searches by default (which may not be where the file is downloaded by default), R won't know which file to load.

 We need to tell R explicitly which folder has the data to load.
-We do this by setting the "Working Directory" or the "Folders where I want you, R, to look for my data" in more simple terms.
+We do this by setting the "Working Directory" (or the "Folders where I want you, R, to look for my data" in more simple terms).
 To set a working directory in R click the Session tab on the top menu, scroll to Set Working Directory, then click Choose Directory.
 This will open a window where you can navigate to the folder you want.
-After clicking Open in that window you'll see a new line of code in the Console starting with `setwd()` and inside of the parentheses is the route your computer takes to get to the folder you selected.

 ![](images/rstudio_3.PNG)

+After clicking Open in that window you'll see a new line of code in the Console starting with `setwd()` and inside of the parentheses is the route your computer takes to get to the folder you selected.
 And now R knows which folder to look in for the data you want.
 It is good form to start your R Script with `setwd()` to make sure you can load the data.
 So copy that line of code that says `setwd()` (which stands for "set working directory"), including everything in the parentheses, to your R Script when you start working.

 ### Changing RStudio